Automattic/wp-calypso/docs/testing/unit-tests.md

 ### Describing tests
 Use 'describe' block to group test cases.
 Each test case should ideally describe one behaviour only.

-In test cases, try to describe in plain words the expected behaviour For UI components, this might entail describing expected behaviour from a user perspective rather than explaining code internals.
+In test cases, try to describe in plain words the expected behaviour.
+For UI components, this might entail describing expected behaviour from a user perspective rather than explaining code internals.

 **Good**